Jean Sarkozy

 Jean Nicolas Brice Sárközy de Nagy-Bócsa (/fr/; nagybócsai Sárközy János; born 1 September 1986) is the son of the former President of France Nicolas Sarkozy.
 Jean is a regional councillor in the city of Neuilly-sur-Seine, France, and registered as a first-year law student at Paris 1 Pantheon-Sorbonne University in 2007.
-He is a backroom activist for his father's Union for a Popular Movement (UMP), a center-right party.
+He is a backroom activist for his father's Union for a Popular Movement (UMP), a right wing party.

 Early life

 Sarkozy was born in September 1986 to Nicolas Sarkozy and his first wife Marie-Dominique Culioli.
 He has an older brother, Pierre (born 1985), a younger half-brother named Louis (born 1997) from his father's second marriage to Cécilia Ciganer-Albéniz as well as a younger half-sister named Giulia (born 2011) from his father's third marriage to Carla Bruni.

 Neuilly-sur-Seine mayorship

 Nicolas Sarkozy attempted to parachute David Martinon, his presidential spokesman, into the mayorship of Neuilly-sur-Seine where the president had formerly served as mayor.
 Jean Sarkozy was asked to persuade the voters to support his father's choice.
 After a poll showed that Martinon was not very popular and would lose the election, Jean Sarkozy publicly broke rank and said it was impossible to continue backing his father's mayoral choice.
 He and other politicians from the UMP party decided to campaign on their own ticket.
 Martinon stepped down as the party's candidate for mayor.
 Jean Sarkozy announced he was running for office himself as the UMP candidate for regional councillor in the electoral district of Neuilly-Sud.
 He was born, brought up and now lives in Neuilly-Sud.
 He faced three other candidates, Marie Brannens from the Socialist Party, and candidates from the Democratic Movement (MoDem) and the Front National.